FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/network-management-protocols/uniconfig_gnmi/nokia.md

 # NOKIA device

-## Install NOKIA device
+## Install device

-SONiC device can be installed through gNMI with the following request:
+A Nokia device can be installed through gNMI with the following request:

 ```bash
 curl --location 'http://localhost:8181/rests/operations/connection-manager:install-node' \